Raggmunk2/TypescriptReactFrontend/frontendapp/README.md

 This is a frontend written in React and Typescript for a store api with products.
 The functionalities are to see all products, display more information about a product (by klicking on it) and to search for a product.

+To set up the project first time:

+- npm install

 To run the application:

 - npm start